 Boiling Water and Simmering

 To simmer, simply add more wood to the burn chamber after your water has boiled: the amount of heat produced depends on how much fuel you feed into the fire.
-It also helps to take the cover off the pot at this stage to guage the strength of the simer and prevent boil overs.
-You can of course cook a proper meal on this stove in addition to boiling water – my backpacking meals almost always start with boiling water to purify it before mixing in my other ingredients.
+It also helps to take the cover off the pot at this stage to gauge the strength of the simmer and prevent boil overs.
+You can cook a proper meal on this stove in addition to boiling water – my backpacking meals almost always start with boiling water to purify it before mixing in my other ingredients.

 Best Pot/Stove Combination

-- Don’t use the Solo Stove pot stand when burning an Esbit tablet in the stove because it doesn’t not provide enough protection against the wind, wastes too much heat, and distances the Esbit tablet too far away from the botton of your cook pot to provide efficient heat transfer.
+- Don’t use the Solo Stove pot stand when burning an Esbit tablet in the stove because it does not provide enough protection against the wind, wastes too much heat, and distances the Esbit tablet too far away from the bottom of your cook pot to provide efficient heat transfer.